mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 ## About AudioVolUIMgr

 ### Overview
-The AudioVolUIMgr Feature Type is used to manage the device's current volume mode and manage the appearance and settings of the customizable Audio UI screen, which is accessible when pressing the physical volume buttons on the device or by going to the Volumes screen in the Android Settings app.
+Many Zebra Android devices contains a Zebra Audio Volume Control UI (ZVC) that allows a device user to adjust the volumes of various Audio Streams in the device.
+An Audio Stream is a channel via which audio can generated and physically output (e.g. to a speaker, headset, etc.).
+The number of Audio Streams that can be supported by an Android device is generally fixed.
+But the number of possible purposes for which audio could be generated is theoretically unlimited.
+As a result, a particular Audio Stream might be used for a purpose other than that for which that Audio Stream is normally used in Android or a given Audio Stream might need to be used for multiple purposes.

-The settings for the Audio UI screen are customized through the use of Audio UI Profiles, which are created and managed through the AudioVolUIMgr.
-Each Profile can configure the following streams either individually or collectively:
+The standard Android Audio Volume Control UI identifies each Audio Stream that can be controlled in a fixed manner that is predefined for each Audio Stream.
+Such identification might or might not accurately reflect the actual purposes for which a given Audio Stream is being used.
+This can produce a less than optimal user experience since the device user might change the volume of an Audio Stream without realizing what it might affect.

-* STREAM_MUSIC - The Android audio stream for music playback.
+The ZVC allows configuration of the manner in which Audio Streams are identified to the device user, thus allowing the user experience to be customized.
+The ZVC also provides even more control over the user experience by allowing configuration of the minimum, maximum, and preset values for a given Audio Stream.
+For example, the minimum volume for an Audio Stream could be set greater than zero to prevent a device user from turning it off completely and potentially missing important audio notifications that are performed on that Audio Stream.

-* STREAM_RING - The Android audio stream for the phone ring.
+The ZVC also provides support for Audio Profiles which define different scenarios or use cases in which one or more Audio Streams can be used.
+Each Audio Profile can configure the behavior of ZVC for some or all of the available Audio Streams.
+By selecting a defined Audio Profile, the configuration of ZVC for multiple Audio Streams can be configured in a single operation.
+For example, there might be one Audio Profile for working in a quiet office and another for working in a noisy warehouse.

-* STREAM_NOTIFICATION - The Android audio stream for notifications.
+The AudioVolUIMgr Feature Type allows you to add, delete, and replace Audio Profiles and to select the current Audio Profile that will be in effect on the device.
+It also allows you to modify the "Factory Preset" Audio Profile, which cannot be deleted.
+The AudioVolUIMgr Feature Type also allows you to directly control the Mute and Vibrate states of the device, which are independent of all Audio Streams and Audio Profiles.

-* STREAM_SYSTEM - The Android audio stream for system sounds.
+The ZVC can be invoked by a device user by pressing the physical volume control buttons on a device (when available) or by selecting the Sound->Volumes screen from the Android System Settings Menu.
+The UI presented by the ZVC when it is invoked by the device user will be determined based on the most recent configuration applied to ZVC using the AudioVolUIMgr Feature Type, in particular the set of defined Audio Profiles and the currently selected Audio Profile.
+The following Audio Streams are supported:

-* STREAM_ALARM - The Android audio stream for alarms.
+* STREAM_MUSIC - The Android audio stream typically used for music playback.
-* STREAM_VOICE_CALL - The Android audio stream for phone calls.
+* STREAM_RING - The Android audio stream typically used for the incoming call notification.
-* Decode Beep Virtual Volume Scale - This is a custom stream for Zebra devices, which controls the volume of the scanner beep sound.
+* STREAM_NOTIFICATION - The Android audio stream typically used for other notifications.

-For each of the above streams, the following settings can be configured:
+* STREAM_SYSTEM - The Android audio stream for typically used by system sounds.

-* Label - The label for the stream that will be seen in the Audio UI.
+* STREAM_ALARM - The Android audio stream typically used for alarms.
-* Icon - The icon image for the stream that will be seen in the Audio UI.
+* STREAM_VOICE_CALL - The Android audio stream typically used for phone calls.
-* Visibility - Each individual stream can be set to be visible or not.
-This could be useful in situations where it may be beneficial to prevent a user from having the ability to adjust the volumes of certain audio streams.
-For example, preventing an employee from lowering the ring tone volume.
+* Decode Beep Virtual Volume Scale - This is a special stream used on Zebra devices to produce an audible notification for barcode scanning.

-* Minimum volume level - The minimum volume level that can be set for the stream.
+An Audio Profile can be defined to configure the following settings for any or all of the above Audio Streams:

-* Maximum volume level - The maximum volume level that can be set for the stream.
+* Label - The text label.
+This will be displayed by the ZVC to visually identify the Audio Stream to the device user.
-* Preset volume level - The preset volume level that can be set for the stream.
+* Icon - The graphical icon.
+This will be displayed by the ZVC to visually identify the Audio Stream to the device user.

-Also, the minimum, maximum, and preset volume levels can be set for each of the four audio modes:
+* Visibility - This will control whether the ZVC will allow the device user to view and modify the volume settings for the Audio Stream.
+For example, this could be used to prevent a device user from making any changes to the volume of the Audio Stream used for incoming call notification.

-* Speaker
+An Audio Profile can also configure the volume levels for each of four audio modes: Speaker, Receiver, Wired headset, and Bluetooth headset.
+The specified modes are determined based on the physical output path to which an Audio Stream is directed.
+For each mode, the following volume levels can be specified.

-* Receiver
+* Minimum volume level - This will cause the ZVC to prevent a device user from changing the volume of the Audio Stream to a value that is below the specified value.
+For example, this could be used to prevent the user from setting the Audio Stream used for notifications too low in noisy environments.
-* Wired headset
+* Maximum volume level - This will cause the ZVC to prevent a device user from changing the volume of the Audio Stream to a value that is above the specified value.
+For example, this could be used to prevent the user from setting the Audio Stream used for music playback too high in quiet environments.
-* Bluetooth headset
+* Preset volume level - This will cause the ZVC to set the volume of the Audio Stream to the specified value when this Audio Profile becomes selected as the current Audio Profile.

->**Note:** The custom Audio UI which the AudioVolUIMgr configures is only available on rebranded Zebra devices.
+>**Note:** The ZVC is only available on selected Zebra Android devices running the Kit Kat version of Android, as listed in the Feature Compatibility table.
+Since the AudioVolUIMgr Feature Type configures the ZVC, it is only supported on Zebra Android devices that include the ZVC.

 ### Main Functionality
-* Set the device to Mute mode
+* Create a new Audio Profile
-* Set the device to Vibrate mode
+* Modify a created Audio Profile
-* Set the device to Unmute mode
+* Modify the Factory Preset Audio Profile
-* Create a new Audio UI Profile
+* Delete a created Audio Profile
-* Remove an Audio UI Profile
+* Set an Audio Profile to be the current Audio Profile
-* Set an Audio UI Profile as the current Profile
+* Set the Factory Preset Audio Profile to be the current Audio Profile
-* Adjust the Preset volume level of the current Profile
+* Change the volume levels to be the Preset volume levels of the current Audio Profile
-* Set the FactoryPreset Profile to the current Profile
+* Directly control the global Mute and Vibrate states of the device

 ##Parameter Notes
 ###Mute/Vibrate State